TryGhost/Ghost-Vagrant/README.md

 cd Ghost-Vagrant
 ```

-You will now need a copy of Ghost itself:
+You will now need a copy of Ghost itself, cloned into your new local Ghost-Vagrant repo:

 ```bash
 git clone git://github.com/Tryghost/Ghost.git